 Here’s how I deal with lowballers in the online selling world.

-I just thank them for contacting me, for making an offer and then I just politely decline.
+I just thank them for contacting me, and for making an offer, and then I just politely decline.

 As simple as that.